Lennin5/Water-Elements/README.md

 # Water-Elements
-Water Meter Elements consist in an application that provides the main components or elements of water
+Water Meter Elements is an application that provides the main components or elements of water